RULE 11. FORWARDING AND FILING THE RECORD

 (a) Time for Forwarding;Duty of Appellant.

-(1) The clerk of district court must forward the exhibits necessary for determination of the appeal and the record on appeal, excluding the transcript, to the supreme court not less than 25 nor more than 30 days after the filing of the notice of appeal unless otherwise directed by the supreme court, or by a party or the person preparing the transcript, as provided in subdivision (c).
+(1) Except in expedited appeals, the clerk of district court must forward the exhibits necessary for determination of the appeal and the record on appeal, excluding the transcript, to the supreme court not less than 25 nor more than 30 days after the filing of the notice of appeal unless otherwise directed by the supreme court.

 (2) After filing the notice of appeal, the appellant must do what is necessary to enable the clerk of district court to assemble and forward the record.